Taylor Swift Went Blue In Her "Me!" Video — & Fans Are Freaking Out

 Taylor Swift has blue hair at the end of the Me video which means I’m going to have blue hair soon— KP (@kellpage) April 26, 2019

-Though Swift currently seems to be committed to the year's hot-pink hair trend, it's safe to say that during this colour-saturated new era, anything goes for the singer.
-We're confident more colour — and more music — is on the way.
+Though Swift currently seems to be committed to the year's hot-pink hair trend, it's safe to say that during this color-saturated new era, anything goes for the singer.
+We're confident more color — and more music — is on the way.

 Advertisement